 Color models are a complicated topic, especially for non-designers.
 So, if you don’t know the first thing about color, here is the perfect primer to start learning.
 There are multiple color models, used for different purposes, in the design and print world.
 It ultimately depends on your desired final product, and the way you want it displayed to your audiences.
 Before we dig in too far, let's define the different color models and how to put them to their best use.

-CMYK vs. RGB: Which One Is Best for My Project?
+PMS vs. CMYK vs. RGB vs. HEX: Which One Is Best for My Project?

-When talking about color design, two of the most commonly used color models are CMYK and RGB.
-The choice between these two depends on the purpose of the design – will your finished product be printed, or will it only appear in digital form?
+When talking about color design, the most commonly used color models are PMS, CMYK, RGB and HEX.
+The choice between them depends on the purpose of the design – will your finished product be printed, or will it only appear in digital form?

-Keep in mind that if your design will appear in both print and digital forms you need two versions, one in CMYK and one in RGB.
-Your commercial printer may have additional file type specifications as well when it comes time to finalize your print pieces.
+Keep in mind that if your design will appear in both print and digital forms, you need two versions - one in CMYK or PMS and one in HEX colors.
+Your commercial printer may have additional file type specifications when the time to finalize your print piece comes.